 What Is The Macro Frame?

-As a teenager I built online businesses and learned firsthand about risk and reward.
+I’m Matt.
+As a teenager I built many online businesses and learned firsthand about risk and reward.

 That curiosity led to five years in banking and fintech, then ten in the cryptocurrency industry, riding four complete cycles through every emotion a market can produce.
 Full-throated pessimism.
-Skepticism.
+Scepticism.
 Optimism.
 Euphoria.

-Participating in the psychological rollercoaster of a parabolic run, where riches are made.
-Then riding the hockey-stick down, where the pain hits with great force.
-At each stage, the emotionally-driven response is almost always the wrong one.
+Participating in the psychological rollercoaster of a parabolic run, where riches are made, then riding the hockey-stick down where the pain hits with great force.
+At each stage, the natural response as an investor is almost always the wrong one.
+Why is that?

-So the people who win long-term have learned to override themselves.
-The market rewards that self-mastery.
-Conviction comes first, then patience, and the willingness to hold when everything in you is screaming to sell.
+The people who outperform long-term have learned to override themselves and detect the patterns that emerge during these peaks and troughs.
+The market rewards that self-mastery: conviction, patience, and the willingness to hold when everything in you is screaming to sell.

 My work is currently free, until one day it won’t be.